bnb-chain/greenfield/docs/modules/storage-management.md

 ```
 ### MsgDeleteGroup

-Used to delete group for user.
+Used to delete group that is no longer used.
+Please note that the underlying members are not deleted yet.

 ```protobuf
 message MsgDeleteGroup {